rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 On the other hand, if some concept we have in mind is not very meaningful, then it exists relatively "alone" in Reality, with few other `Things` connected to it.

-Thus, concepts encompass "Platonic" entities such as the number one, or a Euclidean circle; and "physical" entities such as a photon, or a cat; and "meta-physical" entities, such as aesthetics, or economics; and all of these are `Things`.
+Thus, concepts encompass "Platonic" entities such as the number one, or a Euclidean circle; and "physical" entities such as a photon, or a cat; and "meta-physical" entities such as aesthetics, or economics; and all of these are `Things`.
 And they all have a sort of meaningfulness metric, related to how highly connected they are to other `Things`.

 For example, the concept of a _"non-trivial factorization of a prime number"_ is unlikely to be very meaningful, since it is contradictory in its own terms.
 Therefore, _"The non-trivial factorization of the number five exists"_ is an existential proposition of a concept that exists like any other `Thing`, but likely as a mere permutation of symbols in a sparsely-connected corner of Reality.